 Seeding a Legacy of Healing

 Seeding a Legacy of Healing's goal is to invest, or seed, the funds received when FSPA transferred its partnership with Mayo Clinic into collaboration—into making something good happen.
-All sisters are eligible to present a Seeding a Legacy of Healing proposal to an internal committee for consideration.
-When the sisters submitted proposals in 2020, the following criteria was set:
+All sisters are eligible to present a Seeding a Legacy of Healing proposal to an internal committee for consideration, considering this criteria:

 - Four or more sisters determine a project for funding.